tobeycarman/pestdemo/README.md

          Writing model input file ../dvm-dos-tem/parameters/cmt_calparbgc.txt ----->
          File ../dvm-dos-tem/parameters/cmt_calparbgc.txt written ok.

+7. Modify the `json2simpletxt.r` script to select/write the variables you are interested in.

-7. Use the `json2simpletxt.r` script to read the model outputs, (`.json` files generated when running `dvmdostem` in calibration mode), and create a simplified version of the outputs that will be easier to parse in the pest instruction file.
+8. Use the `json2simpletxt.r` script to read the model outputs, (`.json` files generated when running `dvmdostem` in calibration mode), and create a simplified version of the outputs that will be easier to parse in the pest instruction file.

+        $ ../pestdemo/shrub_vegonly/json2simpletxt.r
+        [1] "Found this many json files:"
+        [1] 100
+        [1] "Writing file:"
+        [1] "/Users/tobeycarman/Documents/SEL/dvm-dos-tem/shrub_vegonly-simpletxt.csv"

   Variable names should include pft numbers if pft-specific.
 One possibility for the simplified output format is like this:

+        $ less shrub_vegonly-simpletxt.csv
         Variable,Value
         GPPAll0,110.7451347285
         NPPAll0,55.3725673643
         ...

-  > Note, this step is not strictly necessary, but because of the rather  primitive and tedious methods available in the pest instruction file (navigating by line and characther position), it will probbaly be easier and more reliable to parse a simplifed text file rather than the `.json` files.
+  > Note, this step is not strictly necessary, but because of the rather  primitive and tedious methods available in the pest instruction file (navigating by line and charachter position), it will probbaly be easier and more reliable to parse a simplifed text file rather than the `.json` files.

 7. Write the instruction file(s) (`.ins`).
-This can be written by hand or generated using our helper script `<case-name>-create-pest-ins.r`, or another helper script that you may write.
+This can be written by hand or generated using our helper script `create-instruction-file.r`, or another helper script that you may write.
 Make sure that the instruction file matches the output file.
 8. Check the instruction file with `PESTCHEK` and `INSCHEK`.

 8. Use `PESTGEN` to create a start at a control file (`.pst`).

-        $ inschek <case-name>.ins
+        $ inschek read-simpletxt.ins
-        $ inschek <case-name>.ins <model output>.csv
+        $ inschek read-simpletxt.ins <case-name>-simpletxt.csv

 <hr><hr>